zenstackhq/zenstack-docs/blog/multi-tenant/index.md

 I love the way about ZenStack of using a declarative way to define the access policy in the schema.
 However, when it comes to tenant isolation, it appears that for each model, I have to duplicate the same access policies in the Post model above it.
 Would it be better if there is a way it could be reused?

-Here comes the inheritance feature we are working on:
+Here comes the inheritance feature:

 ```prisma
 abstract model Basic {